 In a lot of ways "Paranormal Activity 3" really shouldn't work.
-It's the third in the astonishingly popular series, and it has long since replaced "Saw" as the official franchise for the month of October each year.
+It's the third movie in an astonishingly popular series, and it has long since replaced "Saw" as the official franchise for the month of October each year.
 The third in a trilogy is also when the series starts running out of creative juices and becomes bound by an increasingly aging formula.
 Maybe it's time to move on to the next big thing in horror movies, right?

 Not quite.
 Despite the inescapable feeling of déjà vu, "Paranormal Activity 3" still has the power to scare and unnerve viewers, and I knew exactly what I was doing when I saw it at night.
 This one comes from the makers of "Catfish," a documentary I meant to see by now, but anyway.
 They follow the familiar setup, and it still has a number of jump out of your seat moments that shows there is life left in this franchise.

 Whereas "Paranormal Activity 2" was a prequel and a sequel, this one is a flat out prequel which takes place 18 years before the events of the original.
 Sisters Katie and Kristi, played by Katie Featherston and Sprague Grayden in the previous films, are seen here as children who live with their mother Julie (Lauren Bittner) and stepdad Dennis (Christopher Nicholas Smith).
 Things get weird however when Kristi gets an invisible friend named "Toby," and strange occurrences develop in their home with increasing volatility.

 Since this prequel takes place back in 1988, the filmmakers work with seemingly prehistoric technology such as video cameras and VHS tapes.
 Part of it serves as a needless reminder of how Betamax got its ass kicked years ago.
 While the technology is limited compared to what the characters had at their disposal in the previous films, this forces everyone here to get creative with what they have.